 Within 90 days, you’ll have:

-- Are proactively making improvements to klaviyo.com’s user experience and branding and have made 2 major site design updates; designed for a responsive experience and with marketing goals in mind.
+- Have designed 2 major site design updates with responsive experience and marketing goals in mind.

 Before you hit your first year anniversary, you’ll: